Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 toggle caption

-Several hundred desperate Haitians and Bahamanians wait at the port of Marsh Harbour in the hopes of boarding a boat to Nassau after the town was decimated by Hurricane Dorian on Abaco in the Bahamas.
+Hundreds wait at the port of Marsh Harbour in the hopes of boarding a boat to Nassau after the town on Abaco in the Bahamas was decimated by Hurricane Dorian.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: Some of the images with this story contain graphic content.